 The patient evaluates their symptoms, does research, thinks about potential medical issues that might need treatment, and may even interact with message boards.

-- Patients undergo feelings of anxiety and fear regarding their concerns.
+- Feelings of fear and anxiety regarding their concerns

-The patient analyzes their options throughout the consideration step to see if your healthcare facility can satisfy their needs.
+The patient analyzes their options to see if your healthcare facility can satisfy their needs.
 Referrals, coverage and perks, suggestions, accessibility, and ratings and reviews are all things that patients take into account during this stage.